Why and How to Guide Customers to Your Messaging Channels

 1Make the channel prominent on your contact page

 Many companies treat their contact pages like an afterthought.
-This is a missed opportunity.
+But, this is a missed opportunity.
 Since your contact page is where your visitors go when they have a question or a problem, it's the perfect spot to highlight your messaging channel.

 Add a WhatsApp button.
-To start, it makes sense to add a WhatsApp button on your page.
+To start with, add a WhatsApp button on your page.
 You can see an example of this on our own support page.

 When you click it while on a mobile device, your WhatsApp app opens a direct conversation with our number.
 When you click it while on a desktop device, WhatsApp's browser version opens in a new tab.

 Prioritize channels with above- and below-the-fold placement.
 It's good practice to prioritize the most enjoyable and efficient channels (messaging & chat) over the most frustrating and expensive ones (phone & email).
 A straightforward way to do this on your contact page is to position your messaging channels above-the-fold , and your phone and email options below-the-fold

 Remember the "default effect" .
 By moving WhatsApp above-the-fold, you make it your default contact option.
 Only customers with a strong attachment to the type of contact channel (approximately 16% ) will take the effort to scroll down.
 With this move you could significantly lower the number of calls and associated costs.